 My Karate is first and foremost oriented towards goshin jutsu or self-defense.
 I've always been interested in a self-defense Karate rather than in sports Karate.
 I find the search for real efficiency more important than the search for competition efficiency.
 When I teach, I transmit a practical, effective Karate that can actually help you save your life if the situation arises.

-Karate is not only a martial art, it is also a way of life including a holistic and spiritual dimension, as well as various practices such as stretching (taiso), energy cultivation (kiko) and mokuso.
+Karate is not only a martial art, it is also a way of life including a holistic and spiritual dimension, as well as various practices such as stretching (taiso), energy cultivation (kiko) and meiso/mokuso.

 Karate teaches how to breathe, how to move, how to behave and how to think.
 It contains valuable knowledge and wisdom that can but used inside and outside the dojo.
 Real Karate is a support for daily life.